Restaurant Expenses: How to Manage the 6 Leading Costs

 - Eliminating low-performing menu items

 Filed under administrative costs, office supplies like paper can add up quickly.
-When restaurants choose to print tickets rather than utilizing technology like kitchen display or table management systems, it can be initial cost saving that is quickly eaten up by replacing paper and ink.
+When restaurants choose to print tickets rather than utilizing technology like kitchen display or table management systems, it can be the initial cost saving that is quickly eaten up by replacing paper and ink.

-In addition, kitchen printers aren’t able to more efficiently organize the kitchen, including the coursing of meals and routing items to the right place.
+Besides, kitchen printers aren’t able to more efficiently organize the kitchen, including the coursing of meals and routing items to the right place.
 Transitioning from paper to more adaptive technology can do more than lower the cost of paper—it can affect a host of other areas.

 Occupancy expenses are the rent, property taxes, and utilities you pay for hosting your restaurant.
 Location is a big consideration when opening any restaurant—buildings with higher foot traffic may be much more expensive, and it’s up to you to decide how worthwhile it is to pay the extra costs associated with prime real estate.
 You should give this particular operating expense a lot of thought as it can potentially make or break your restaurant.